aerdelez/re-fvit/README.md

 ## Code Fixes

-1. Removed package versions from env.yaml file.
+1. Removed package versions from env.yaml file to make compatible.
 2. Removed `backports-zoneinfo` (incompatible with newer Python versions) and `guided-diffusion` (must be installed locally) packages from env.yaml file.
 3. Added `modules/`, `utils/` and other modules from https://github.com/hila-chefer/Transformer-Explainability.
 4. Added multiple packages to environmment file because of imagenet_seg_eval.py dependencies.
-5. Edited tasks scripts to allow for working as both imports for the demo and standalone scripts.
+5. Edited tasks scripts to allow imports to work for themselves as well as the demo.
 6. Small method fixes (e.g. ImageNet class use in generate_visualizations)

 ## Setting up the Environment